Maciej Nowicki (architect)

-Matthew Nowicki (in Poland known as Maciej Nowicki) (26 June 1910 – 1 September 1950) was a Polish architect.
-He was chief architect of the new Indian city of Chandigarh.
+Matthew Nowicki (in Poland known as Maciej Nowicki; 26 June 1910 – 1 September 1950) was a Polish architect.
+He was the chief architect of the new Indian city of Chandigarh.

 Career

 Nowicki was born in Chita in Siberia.
 After the Second World War he received a commission to work on plans for the reconstruction of Poland's capital city, Warsaw.
 In December 1945 he was posted to New York City as an official delegate of the Polish state, to advertise the rebuilding of Poland.

 Nowicki was the architect of the J.S.
 Dorton Arena in Raleigh built in 1952 after his death.
 He was a member of the 'Workshop of Peace' team working on the United Nations Headquarters.
 He was a chair of the Faculty of Architecture at North Carolina State University.

-His wife, Stanislawa Nowicki, was also an architect who taught from 1951 to 1977 at the University of Pennsylvania.
+His wife, Stanislawa Nowicki (Polish: Nowicka), was also an architect who taught from 1951 to 1977 at the University of Pennsylvania.